wxcuop/wxc_oauth2/README.md

 # OAuth2 Provider Implementation in Google Apps Script

 This repository contains a Google Apps Script implementation of an OAuth2 provider with support for **client_secret** (confidential clients) and **PKCE** (public clients).
-The provider includes endpoints for application registration, user authentication, authorization code generation, and token exchange.
+The provider includes endpoints for application registration, user authentication, authorization code generation, token exchange, and token validation.

 ---